s1m0nS/geochromatics/README.md

-Repo to gather my geo-related stuff.
+# Repo to gather my geo-related stuff.

+In all chaos there is a cosmos, in all disorder a secret order.
+(Carl G. Jung)